telerik/ajax-docs/controls/tagcloud/data-binding/binding-to-web-service-or-wcf-service.md

 2. When the WebServiceSettings property is set, an empty context request will be initiated automatically.
 You can trigger request to the service by calling the *requestItems()* client-side method.
 This method has a single parameter, which is sent as an argument to the Web service method.
 >important It is important to know that all current items will be removed, before the new ones are populated.

-	>note Passing a value to a WCF service requires creating an object that will hold the data.
+	>tip Passing a value to a WCF service requires creating an object that will hold the data.
 This object will be serialized automatically.
 This object is received by the WCF WebService as a parameter of type IDictionary and you can access the value of the object you provided according to its name.

 	**JavaScript**